 In the probe limit defined above it is particularly simple to show that the equations of motion for the dynamical variables are the Ward identities for the target space operators.
 Let us parameterize the variation of the effective action with respect to $\super{B}_i$, $\beta^j$, and $\Lambda_{\beta}$ as

 where we have defined

-As was the case in~\eqref{E:RAvar}, we have added factors of $\Rr$ and $\Aa$ to the first line of \eqref{E:deltaSeff} in order that the bosonic terms in the second line take the standard form~\eqref{E:raBasis}.
+We have added factors of $\Rr$ and $\Aa$ to the first line of \eqref{E:deltaSeff} in order that the bosonic terms in the second line take the standard form~\eqref{E:raBasis}.
 The first two entries in the variation indicate that $J_r^i$ and $J_a^i$ are indeed the worldvolume average and difference currents, and so we identify $\super{J}^i$ as the worldvolume super-$U(1)$ current.
 Without loss of generality we can promote $\beta^i$ and $\Lambda_{\beta}$ to be the bottom components of background superfields, conjugate to the superfields $\super{h}_i$ and $\super{m}$, although this is not necessary.

 If we vary the target space sources $B_{1\,\mu}$ and $B_{2\,\nu}$ as well as the phase fields $C_1$ and $C_2$ but keep the ghost components of $C$ and the thermal data fixed, then \eqref{E:deltaSeff} becomes \beq \delta S_{eff} = \int d^d\sigma \left\{ J_r^{\mu}\delta B_{a\,\mu} +J_a^{\mu}\delta B_{r\,\mu} -E_r \delta C_a -E_a \delta C_r\right\} + (\text{boundary term})\,, \eeq with \beq J_r^{\mu} = \delta_i^{\mu} J_r^i\,, \qquad J_a^{\mu} = \delta_i^{\mu} J_a^i\,, \qquad E_r =\partial_i J^i_a = \partial_{\mu} J^{\mu}_a\,, \qquad E_a =\partial_iJ_r^i = \partial_{\mu}J_r^{\mu}\,. \eeq We thereby identify the target space currents to be \beq J_1^{\mu} = \delta_i^{\mu} \left( J_r^i + \frac{J_a^i}{2}\right)\,, \qquad J_2^{\mu} = \delta_i^{\mu}\left( J_r^i - \frac{J_a^i}{2}\right)\,, \eeq and the equations of motion for $C_a$ and $C_r$, $E_r$ and $E_a$, are equivalent to the target space $U(1)$ Ward identities, which in the probe limit are simply \beq \partial_{\mu} J_1^{\mu} = 0\,, \qquad \partial_{\mu}J_2^{\mu} = 0\,. \eeq